Prepared by Gary Giblin, District ESL Coordinator

 If the parent wishes to decline ESL services for their child, the responsible ESL teacher will send the English Learner's classroom teachers an EL Plan of suggested modifications and accommodations based on that student's levels of proficiency and time in the US.
 The classroom teacher(s) may also consult with the ESL specialist to devise strategies to make content more accessible to the EL, e.g., repeating directions, using graphics, pre-teaching vocabulary, etc. The student's progress will be monitored by the responsible ESL specialist and relevant teachers and the student will take part in the annual spring assessment of English proficiency given to all ELs.

 An individualized EL Plan of service will be created for each EL student in grades K-12 who is enrolled in the ESL program.
-The plan of service varies depending on the school and the child’s level of English language proficiency, but all EL Plans include modifications and accommodations appropriate to the individual student.
+The plan of service varies depending on the school and the child’s level of English language proficiency, but all EL Plans include modifications and accommodations appropriate for the individual student.
 In grades 1–4, emerging level students are generally placed in SIOP, or sheltered instruction, classrooms.
 SIOP teachers have been specially trained in developing lessons that incorporate both content and language goals.
 They employ a variety of strategies and techniques to modify instruction and assessment to better help ELs.
 Students in grades K-6 are also served by an ESL teacher on both an inclusion and pull-out basis (unless a parent or guardian has declined their child's participation in this program.)
 In grades 7-12, ELs are generally scheduled for regular ESL classes.
 These students are, to the extent practicable, grouped by grade and English language proficiency level.
 ELs at the lower levels of proficiency may also be served on an inclusion or pull-out basis.
 Students at the mainstream level (advanced or higher in three of four tested ESL domains) may not be scheduled for regular ESL instruction, although their academic performance is monitored so that intervention may be made in a timely manner as needed.
 In the high school, beginning level ELs are also scheduled for a combined ELA-ESL class taught by a specialist in both areas with tutors to support learning and instruction.